ErRos2107/Consultancy-Project-1/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
 The purpose of this project is to investigate the different risk factors associated with liver cancer.
-Longitudinal measurements of biomarker levels, age, gender, aetiologies and cancer status were obtained from patients undergoing screening from 2009 and 2017 in the South East region of Scotland.

 ### Partner
 * University of Edinburgh